marty-qut/IAB207-Group-35/README.md

 # Quickly added an auctions.py file which will replicate what the destinations.py file did for the workshop website.

 # 18/10
 # Made authenticated routing possible + used basic wtforms to set up login, register and logout pages to a week 8 standard.
-Sorted out pages into their respective folders (creation.html in the templates directory will need to be deleted once we 100% know what the form fields will be, and should replace the creation.html file that's currently in the auctions folder.) - Toby
+Sorted out pages into their respective folders (creation.html in the templates directory will need to be deleted once we 100% know what the form fields will be, and should replace the creation.html file that's currently in the auctions folder.)
+You can now navigate via the navbar to the login pages, and to get to the item page go to /auctions/1 in the url. - Toby

 # TO-DO:
 # Defined models.py tables to actually create a database which is needed to store data and display it so we can then make the creation.html page properly as well as login and logout requirements.